lgorkemt/springboot-crud-cake-master/README.md

 ======================================================================================

-Note : I changed the CakesEntity column and table mappings as they seem to be copiied from an existing table and were keeping field names related to that table.
+Note : I changed the CakesEntity column and table mappings as they seem to be copied from an existing table and were keeping field names related to that table.